What type of content do you primarily create?

 GPT-3.5 Improvement: 30%

-This is a simple principle, but it ends up being pretty powerful.
-Here, instead of explicitly giving the LLM the steps to follow, you just ask it to "think step by step."
+This is a simple ChatGPT prompt principle, but it ends up being pretty powerful.
+Here, instead of explicitly giving ChatGPT the steps to follow, you just ask it to "think step by step."
 For GPT-4, this gives you a result where it shows you how it's reasoning through the response, even when you ask math-type questions.

 This reminded me of some of the advanced prompt patterns where you ask the LLM to explain its reasoning and it helps improve the accuracy of your result.